louis-richard/irfu-python/README.rst

 Configuration
 -------------
-Configuration settings are set in the CONFIG hash table in the mms_config.py file.
+Default configuration settings for MMS data (i.e data path) are stored in pyrfu/mms/config.json and can be changed at anytime using mms.db_init(local_path_dir).

 Credits
 -------